Code-Institute-Submissions/JMPortfolioResumeSite/README.md

 ## Features

-* Hamburger Nav Bar to focus attention on landing screen
+* Hamburger Nav Bar on Desktop and Mobile to focus attention on landing screen.
-* Animated headings to showcase skillset
+* Animated headings to showcase skillset.
-* Overall Responsive Design (hover on desktop / touch on mobile)
+* Overall Responsive Design (hover on desktop / touch on mobile).
-* Social Media Links
+* Social Media Links.
-* Contact Form
+* Contact Form.
-* Resume/CV external link included
+* Resume/CV external link included.
-* All links open in new tab
+* All links open in new tab.
-* Linear multi-coloured gradient margin lines to seperate sections
+* Linear multi-coloured gradient margin lines to seperate sections.

 ## FutureFeatures

 In the future I would like to add the following features;
-* A Light/Dark Version of the Website (color would turn to greyscale)
+* A Light/Dark Version of the Website (color would turn to greyscale).
-* A professional photo to the about section
+* A professional photo to the about section.
-* Javascript to allow smooth scrolling on Mobile Devices
+* Javascript to allow smooth scrolling on Mobile Devices.
-* The ability for the contact form to email me directly
+* The ability for the contact form to email me directly.
-* Animations to the skills section
+* Animations to the skills section.
-* Further interesting projects I will be working on in future
+* Further interesting projects I will be working on in future.
-* More skills and links within circles to relevant information
+* More skills and links within circles to relevant information.
-* Link real life work related social media sites to promote myself
+* Link real life work related social media sites to promote myself.

 ##Fonts

-*GoogleFonts
+*GoogleFonts.

 ## Pages

-1. about.html - will give users insights into who I am and what I want to achieve
+1. about.html - will give users insights into who I am and what I want to achieve.
-2. skills.html - will allow users to view my skill set/abilities in a captivating way
+2. skills.html - will allow users to view my skill set/abilities in a captivating way.
-3. projects.html - will allow users to view my current projects and upcoming projects ideas they may wish to collaborate on
+3. projects.html - will allow users to view my current projects and upcoming projects ideas they may wish to collaborate on.
-4. contact.html - will allow everyone who visits the site to contact me directly with any queries or requests
+4. contact.html - will allow everyone who visits the site to contact me directly with any queries or requests.
-5. resumé.html - gives potential employers/recruiters the opportunity to view and download my CV
+5. resumé.html - gives potential employers/recruiters the opportunity to view and download my CV.

 ## Testing